 For an animal that’s only been around for the last 20 years, the Goldendoodle is a very popular dog.

-But just what kind of dog is it?
-What traits does it have?
-What should you know about it before deciding if it’s the right dog for you, especially since it’s such a new type of dog?
+But just what traits do Goldendoodles have?
+What should you know about Goldendoodles before deciding if they are right for you, especially since it’s such a new type of breed?

-Read on for everything you need to know about this fun-loving and sweet animal.
+Read on for everything you need to know about this fun-loving and sweet breed.

-You can use a fancy name like “crossbreed,” but really this dog is a mutt.
-It’s a cross between a Golden Retriever and a miniature or standard Poodle.
+You can use a fancy name like “crossbreed,” but really Goldendoodles are mutt.
+It’s a mixed breed between a Golden Retriever and a miniature or standard Poodle.
+Breeding Golden Retrievers and Poodles makes for an interesting combination.
 This is not an AKC-registered breed, so even though you see them pop up more and more, they are not yet formally recognized by official dog clubs.

-Because they are mutts, there are no guarantees what you’ll get.
+Because Goldendoodles are mutts, there are no guarantees what you’ll get.